webmaster442/ECalc/README.md

 # Engineers calculator
 An Engineering Calculator for Windows.
 Specifically designed for Electrical & IT Engineering at the moment.

 In the Future it might be expanded to do other various engineering tasks.
+Releases are available in two formats:

+* Portable ZIP file: Unzip it & run from a writeable folder.
+These installers are hosted here, on [Github](https://github.com/webmaster442/ECalc/releases).
+* [ClickOnce](https://en.wikipedia.org/wiki/ClickOnce) Installer: Easy install method, hosted on [Codeplex](https://ecalc.codeplex.com/releases).

+NOTE: The Codeplex repository contains only the stable source as a downloadable zip & the ClickOnce installers.

 ![alt text](readme-stuff/shot01.png "Calculator")